didomi/samples/how-to-update-a-multi-regs-notice-with-translations/README.md

 - [Purposes](https://api.didomi.io/docs/#/purposes/get_metadata_purposes)
 - [Notice Configs](https://api.didomi.io/docs/#/notices/get_widgets_notices_configs)

-Each entity, supports two types of commands:
+Each entity supports three types of commands:

 - `pull`: Fetching the entity from the Didomi API using the specified configuration and downloading the translatable properties into a JSON file.
 - `push`: Reading a translations JSON file for a given language and updating the entity in the Didomi API using the specified configuration.
 The `--language` and `--filename` command-line parameters must be specified.
+- _(only on notice)_ `macros`: Perform macro substitutions in child notices using a master notice as the source and values from `macros.json`.
+Supports `--language`, `--language=all`, and optional `--dry-run=true` mode.

 ### Commands

-There are four (4) commands currently available in this project:
+There are five (5) commands currently available in this project:

 **1. Pull translations for a notice config**